 About Halloween Day:

-This was marked as the end of the summertime and beginning of the cold, dark a time which is very often associated with human death.
+This was marked as the end of the summertime and the beginning of the cold, dark time which is very often associated with human death.
 Celts on 31st October celebrated Samhain.

 It was a time when they believed that the ghosts and spirits of the dead would return to the Earth.
 On this day all the saints were seen to incorporate the traditions of Samhain.
 The evening before the day was known to be Hallows Eve and later known to be Halloween.

 Over the years, Halloween has gradually evolved into a day full of activities such as trick-or-treating, carving jack-o-lanterns, festive gatherings, donning costumes, and eating sweet treats.

 Why Do We Celebrate Halloween on October 31?

-Halloween every year falls on 31st October this is because of the ancient Gaelic festival of Samhain, which was one of the earliest roots of the day which occurred on this particular day.
+Halloween every year falls on the 31st of October this is because of the ancient Gaelic festival of Samhain, which was one of the earliest roots of the day which occurred on this particular day.
 It was considered an important day of the year.

 It was time for all the seasons to change.
 Observes claimed that during this time boundary between this world and the next became especially thin, which enabled the people to get connected with the dead easily.

 This same belief Is also shared by various other cultures.
 For example, a very similar thought process was mentioned around the Jewish holiday of Yom Kippur, which also took place in October month.
 During this day many prayers are formed for the dead people, to keep their source relaxed.
 This is exactly how the day started to get connected to “haunted” connotations.

 How is Halloween Day celebrated?

 Halloween is one of the most waited days in America.
-Every year on 31st October both children and adults slip into during the night time to take the avatars of goblins, princesses, and pirates.
-There are different ways of how individuals celebrate, here are the most popular ones:
+Every year on the 31st of October both children and adults slip into during the nighttime to take the avatars of goblins, princesses, and pirates.
+There are different ways how individuals celebrate, here are the most popular ones:

-1. Americans generally celebrate by dressing up in different costumes telling tales of witches and ghosts.
+1. Americans generally celebrate by dressing up in different costumes and telling tales of witches and ghosts.